 And on top of that, Jack Tramiel was, while well off, not as wealthy as the top companies he was competing against.
 Tramiel’s Atari never had the kind of money of an NEC, or the reach of Nintendo.
 Tramiel Atari struggled with limited budgets and many, many features unrealized because they would cost too much.
 And of course, Tramiel was often more focused on Atari’s computer business, including the successful Atari 8-bit line and the computer he released afterwards, the Atari ST. So, the Atari 7800 had a relatively small game library, heavy on re-releases of pre-crash classics early on, followed by a thin scattering of new, albeit clearly very low-budget, games.
 Atari 7800 games never have battery save, or even password save, and have much smaller max cart sizes than their later NES or Master System counterparts.

-However, despite all of those limitations, the Atari 7800 was a moderate success in the US and Japan, and in the US it outsold the Sega Master System by a sizable margin to finish in second place.
+However, despite all of those limitations, the Atari 7800 was a moderate success in the US, and in North America it almost certainly outsold the Sega Master System and finished in second place.
+Even with the uncertainty about 7800 sales, since the Master System’s sales here were so low there is little question that the 7800 finished well above it despite releasing half as many games for their system as Sega did.
 Sure, the NES sold like fifteen times more systems, but Atari did well enough to turn a profit; the low-budget, low-investment approach worked well in the days of 8-bit consoles, and the Atari name still had some cache.
 Looking at its library now it is often hard to see why it did so well, but seeing it as a newer way to play peoples’ existing Atari 2600 libraries, with a few 7800 games here and there, it does make sense.
 People knew the Atari name, and there may be only sixty games, but plenty of them are well-made, quality titles.
 After initial success in its first few years, though, 7800 sales dropped in the later ’80s.
 Ironically, the sales declined as the system’s game library got more new games and not only old ports, so most of the more interesting 7800 games are somewhat uncommon.
 Oh well.
 Atari stopped releasing new 7800 games in 1991, and discontinued it officially on Jan.
-1, 1992.
+1, 1992, though console production seems to have continued in Europe into 1993.
 Unfortunately for Jack Tramiel the low-buget approach would work much less well in the ’90s than it did in the ’80s, but that is another story.

 As for build quality, the Atari 7800 is reasonably durable, with one exception: those buttons on the console itself.
 The on/off and Atari 2600 control buttons on the system are sadly prone to failure, and my 7800 is among the many which have stopped working because of button failure.
 This is a fixable problem if you desolder the old buttons and solder in replacements, but it is annoying.
 The controllers seem to be durable, however.
 They are mushy, unprecise, and not especially comfortable, but at least the things seem to keep working.

 Game Library: Because of the somewhat unique circumstances of this console, I decided to cover the game library section above, in History.
 But to recap, the Atari 7800 has a small, about 60-game library.
-This is about the same number of games that the 5200 got, but spread out over more years.
+This is fewer games than the number that the 5200 got, spread out over more years.
 The library is heavy on pre-crash ports for its first year or two, or games inspired by that kind of game.
-Later on it got more variety of games, but it rarely ventured beyond early-ish NES design.
+Later on it got more variety of games, including original titles and ports of some computer games, but it rarely ventured beyond early-ish NES design.
 Additionally, since the controller is digital-only, the 5200’s analog advantage/disadvantage is lost; it’s really too bad that Atari and GCC did not think of having both analog AND digital control options available here, it would have been the better way!
 After all, some games benefit from each.

 Release and Sales Info – From Sega, released in 1985 in Japan, 1986 in the US, later in Europe.
 Games released from 1985 to 1995 and even later in Brazil, though not in any one region; it lasted 1985-1989 in Japan, 1986-1991 in the US, and 1987-1995 in Europe, where it saw its greatest success outside of Brazil.
 10-13 million sold, not including modern Brazilian clone systems, though in the US the system sold only a million systems and finished in third place in a three-way race.